HoshinoTouko/juiceTemplate/doc/grammar.md

 {{ do something }}
 {{ end if }}

+The application will compare the two value by transform them to string when using "=="

 ## For

 {{ for $i to $name step 1 }}   (step default 1)